Approx. Time Difference

 Extending UCEAP Participation

-Take all of your original visa documents with you to South Africa, including the medical reports and FBI Clearance that you used to obtain your original visa.
+- Take all of your original visa documents with you to South Africa, including the medical reports and US Police Clearance.

-- Begin the visa extension process within South Africa at least six weeks prior to your original visa expiration date.
+- Extend your visa within South Africa at least six weeks prior to your original visa expiration date.